jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

 ### Task 2 - Retrieve your lab number

-The lab number task, updates the O365ready.com DNS server with your lab's public IP address and creates a DNS delegation zone for your lab domain pointing to the DNS server running on MS720-RRAS01.
+The lab number task, updates the o365ready.com DNS server with your lab's public IP address and creates a DNS delegation zone for your lab domain pointing to the DNS server running on MS720-RRAS01.
 Requests for hosts in your lab domain will be resolved by the DNS server running on MS720-RRAS01.

-Note: If you have restarted this lab or if it expired and the virtual machines were reset, perform the steps in the knowledge section at the end of this task.
+**Note**: If you have restarted this lab or if it expired and the virtual machines were reset, perform the steps in the knowledge section at the end of this task.
 You do not need to be issued a new lab number.

 1. You are still signed in to MS720-CLIENT01 as “Admin” with the password provided to you.